 What This Means for Employers

 Employers who choose to abide by the voluntary law are eligible for a 5% discount on their workers’ compensation premium through their insurance provider.
-Therefore, the MRO who they contract with can only consider prescriptions written in the past six months as valid.
-For employers that do not wish to receive the benefits of the voluntary law, they are not required to comply, meaning that the MRO that they contract with (if they choose to contract with one) could consider a prescription written out of the six month time frame as valid and use it to overturn a non-negative/positive test result.
+Therefore, the MRO that they contract with can only consider prescriptions written in the past six months as valid.
+For employers that do not wish to receive the benefits of the voluntary law, they are not required to comply, meaning that the MRO that they contract with (if they choose to contract with one) could consider a prescription written out of the six-month time frame as valid and use it to overturn a non-negative/positive test result.

 How DISA Can Help

 DISA Global Solutions provides drug and alcohol testing services that can be customized to meet your industry standards.
-Depending on your state, laws may vary (such as those in Tennessee) when it comes to employment screening and it’s important for employers to know, understand, and properly implement them when required.
+Depending on your state, laws may vary (such as those in Tennessee) when it comes to employment screening, and it’s important for employers to know, understand, and properly implement them when required.
 Our drug testing methodologies include urine, oral fluid, hair, and alcohol testing for pre-employment, post-accident, Return-to-Duty, random, reasonable suspicion, and on-site testing.
 Our professionals at DISA can also help you customize your drug test panel to meet the needs of your business.

 Helpful Links: